phillipdavidstearns/7s7z1s2z/README.md

 1. Close the block with screw driver by screwing CW until tight
 1. Give a gentle tug to ensure the connection is secure

+#### Connecting the Pump

+* The `Pump Motor` now runs on a completely separate circuit.
+For the SFMOMA installation, a 12V 10A power supply was mounted in the ceiling and controlled using a remote controlled relay on the 120VAC connection.

+### Connecting the Encoders

 ```
 MOTOR ENCODERS (Grey 4-conductor)
 ----------------------------------------------